Row Filtering

 Select the Column you want to filter by.

 Select the Operator.
-See the list of supported comparison operators.
+See the list of supported operators.

 Specify the Value as INTEGER, DATE(TIME), or STRING, depending on the column type.